-- 1. In 2018 there will be a single funding round.
+- 1. In 2019 there will be a single funding round.
 The application deadline is 5:00 p.m.
-(CT) on June 15, 2018. - 2.
-The Bank will accept applications for AHP subsidies under its Competitive Program only from institutions that are members of the Bank at the time the application is submitted to the Bank, and will award subsidies only to institutions that are members of the Bank at time of award approval. - 3.
+(CT) on June 14, 2019. - 2.
+The Bank will accept applications for AHP subsidies under its Competitive Program only from institutions that are members of the Bank at the time of application submission, and will award subsidies only to institutions that are members of the Bank at the time of award approval. - 3.
 Competitive Program applications must contain information sufficient for the Bank to: - a.
 Determine that the proposed AHP project meets the eligibility requirements pursuant to Sections II.B and II.C below; and - b.
 Evaluate the application pursuant to the Scoring Guidelines, attached hereto as Exhibit II.